 - Subprime credit cards

 - Reports to credit bureaus

 Stick to the cards designed for people with bad credit, and you will be approved more quickly and be able to start rebuilding your credit sooner.

 Follow these Steps to get a Credit Card.

 With determination and careful planning, you can finally have your credit card.
 Just follow the steps we have laid out for you:

 - Apply for credit cards you can get

 - Don’t miss a payment!
 Late payments will lower your score

-- Wait 6 months to 1 year before trying to apply for a better credit card with a lower interest rate.
+- Wait Six months to 1 year before trying to apply for better credit cards with a lower interest rate.